kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments-exercises.rst

 .. answer::

 	#.
 This is a :math:`2^2` factorial system with a replicate at each point.
-We had not covered replicates in class at the time you had to do this assignment.
+We might not have :ref:`covered replicates <DOE-replicate_points>` in class by the time you had to do this assignment.
 So you should average the replicate points and then calculate the main effects and other terms for this system.
 You will get the same result if you analyze it as two separate factorials and then average the results - it's just more work that way though.

 	#.
 The experiment results in standard form with 4 corner points: